galvezredondodavid/PayloadsVault/README.md

 # 🦠 **PayloadVault** 🦠

-🦠 **PayloadVault** 🦠 – A curated collection of low-detection payloads designed for security testing and penetration scenarios.
+🦠 **PayloadVault** 🦠 – A collection of low-detection payloads designed for security testing and penetration scenarios.
 Stay under the radar with our stealthy payloads! 🔥

 ### Features:
 - ✅ **Low AV Detection Rate** (<4)